stanleykwembe/brilltech_mega/replit.md

 ## Overview

-This is a comprehensive freemium educational technology platform serving three distinct user groups:
-1. **Teachers & Admins**: Create, manage, and share educational content with AI-powered generation
-2. **Students**: Interactive learning platform with quizzes, notes, flashcards, and exam preparation
-3. **Content Managers**: Create and curate educational materials for both teacher and student portals

-The platform operates on a freemium model with separate subscription tiers for teachers and students, offering generous free access while providing premium features for enhanced learning and teaching.
+This project is a comprehensive freemium educational technology platform designed to serve three distinct user groups: Teachers & Admins, Students, and Content Managers.
+It facilitates content creation, interactive learning, and curriculum management with AI-powered features.
+The platform utilizes a freemium model with separate subscription tiers for teachers and students, offering extensive free access alongside premium features to enhance educational experiences.
+Its ambition is to provide a versatile and engaging learning environment, leveraging AI to simplify content generation and personalize student pathways.

 ## User Preferences